Squareness for the Monopole-Dimer model

-Notice that the last condition in the above definition is consistent with our prescription of orienting edges according to vertex labels since we can choose to label the vertices of $P_1$ with $\{1,\dots,n\}$ and those of $P_2$ with $\{n+1,\dots,2n\}$.
+Notice that the last condition in the above definition is consistent with our choice of canonical orientation (see Remark~\ref{rem:label}) since we can choose to label the vertices of $P_1$ with $\{1,\dots,n\}$ and those of $P_2$ with $\{n+1,\dots,2n\}$.

-\begin{prop} Let $G = [V,E]$ be a graph and $\pi$ be an automorphism of $G$ which is a fixed-point free involution.
+\begin{prop} Let $G = [V,E]$ be a connected graph and $\pi$ be an automorphism of $G$ which is a fixed-point free involution.
 If a partition adapted to $\pi$ exists, it is unique. \end{prop}